prateeksingamsetty/Simplii/proj2/proj2rubrics.md

 Short release cycles |3| https://github.com/prateeksingamsetty/Simplii/releases/tag/slash_v1.4.1  |
 Q1 - What your software does |  |
 "1.1) Does your website and documentation provide a clear, high-level overview of your software? "|YES| https://github.com/prateeksingamsetty/Simplii# SIMPLII 4.0
-1.2) Does your website and documentation clearly describe the type of user who should use your software? |YES| https://github.com/prateeksingamsetty/Simplii# Use Case
+1.2) Does your website and documentation clearly describe the type of user who should use your software? |YES| https://github.com/prateeksingamsetty/Simplii#Use-Case
 1.3) Do you publish case studies to show how your software has been used by yourself and others? |NO|
 Q2 - Your project's and software's identity ||
 2.1) Is the name of your project/software unique? |YES|